awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

 ```

 Passthrough transformation that returns the same records but writes out a subset of records as a side effect\.
-+ `path`  —  Path in S3 to which to write output, in the form `s3://bucket//path`\.
++ `path` — The path in Amazon S3 to write output to, in the form `s3://bucket//path`\.
-+ `options`  —  Optional `JsonOptions` map describing the sampling behavior\.
++ `options`  — An optional `JsonOptions` map describing the sampling behavior\.

-Returns a DynamicFrame containing the same records as this one\.
+Returns a `DynamicFrame` that contains the same records as this one\.

 By default, writes 100 arbitrary records to the location specified by `path`\.
-This behavior can be customized using the `options` map\.
+You can customize this behavior by using the `options` map\.
 Valid keys include the following:
 + `topk` — Specifies the total number of records written out\.
 The default is 100\.
 + `prob` — Specifies the probability that an individual record is included\.
 Default is 1\.

-For example, the following call would sample the dataset by selecting each record with a 20% probability and stoping after 200 records have been written:
+For example, the following call would sample the dataset by selecting each record with a 20 percent probability and stopping after 200 records have been written:

 ```
 {{{